abrady/VulkanRenderer/README.md

 Notes:
 * validation errors: output of vertex shader doesn't match input of fragment...whoops, wrong vert shader
+* after a long time of copy-pasta-ing all the vulkan boilerplate I finally broke down and packed a few things up.
+Partly this is because in my experience it is easy to write wrappers thatt don't add value until you really understand how the code is being used.
+In this case the level of abstraction that seems useful for descriptor sets seems to be at the type of thing (e.g. uniform, texture sampler, shader buffer) so I'm giving that a try qirh the VulkDescriptorSetLayoutBuilder and VulkDescriptorSetUpdater, both of which provide helper one function for each of these types.q

 ## 12/26
 * render the waves